 4) The distribution of Communion: In the communion, preceded by the Lord’s prayer and the breaking of the bread, the faithful receive “the bread of heaven” and “the cup of salvation,” the body and blood of Christ who offered himself “for the life of the world.”
 Since this bread and wine have been made Eucharist (“eucharisted,” according to an ancient expression), “we call this food Eucharist.
 No one may partake of it unless he believes what the Church teaches is true, has received baptism for the forgiveness of sins – a new birth, and unless he lives in keeping with what Christ taught” (CCC-1355).
 In receiving Communion, we share in the Body of Christ so totally that He becomes our food and we become united with the risen Savior and with the whole faith community.

-Life messages: 1) We have a mission of witnessing to Christ through our proclamation of the gospel by loving and serving others.
+Life messages: 1) We have a mission to love and serve the Lord.
 Each Eucharistic celebration invites us to establish a deeper relationship with God and with our neighbor.
 Since love of God and love of neighbor are inseparable, we demonstrate our love for God by our interaction with our neighbor.
 Hence each Holy Mass urges us to remember “the least among us,” protect human life and dignity, preserve the common good and promote human rights.
 At every Mass, Christ calls us to love others, and sends us forth to be heralds of this love (“Let us go in peace to love and serve others”).